janekfleper/typst-fancy-units/docs/manual.typ

 === ```typc uncertainty-mode``` <num-examples-uncertainty-mode>

 As explained earlier in @num-parameters the ```typc uncertainty-mode``` only affects the output of the numbers.
-The input will be parsed to identify the value, the uncertainties and the exponent.
+The input will always be parsed without taking the ```typc uncertainty-mode``` into account.
 Spaces around the signs ```none +``` and ```none -```, the parentheses `()` and the exponent characters `e` or `E` are allowed and will not affect the output.
 // They should be used improve the readability of the input if possible.
 For absolute uncertainties it is considered best practice to put a space before ```typ +-``` to improve the readability.
 If the uncertainty is asymmetric, the space should be put before both signs. \
 A space before the exponent character can be useful to highlight that the exponent affects the entire number.
 This is especially true in the case of absolute uncertainties.
-Since parentheses around the value and the uncertainties are not required in the number input, a space can signal that the exponent does not belong to the (last) uncertainty.
+Since parentheses around the value and the uncertainties are not required in the number input, a space can highlight that the exponent does not belong to the (last) uncertainty.

 #my-tidy.show-example-table(
   columns: (